michelou/dotty-examples/README.md

     <a href="http://dotty.epfl.ch/"><img style="border:0;" src="docs/dotty.png"/></a>
   </td>
   <td style="border:0;padding:0;vertical-align:text-top;">
-    This repository gathers code examples coming from various websites - mostly from the <a href="https://dotty.epfl.ch/">Dotty project</a> - or written by myself.<br/>
+    This repository gathers <a href="https://dotty.epfl.ch/">Dotty</a> code examples coming from various websites - mostly from the <a href="https://dotty.epfl.ch/">Dotty</a> project - or written by myself.<br/>
     In particular it includes several <a href="https://en.wikibooks.org/wiki/Windows_Batch_Scripting">batch files</a> for experimenting with the Dotty language (aka <a href="https://www.scala-lang.org/blog/2018/04/19/scala-3.html">Scala 3</a>) on a Windows machine.
   </td>
   </tr>